 Enhanced care paramedics are HCPC registered health care professionals that have completed additional training in minor injuries and illnesses along with additional courses in major trauma.
 These skills enable them to perform additional skills when required such as minor wound closure, enhanced patient assessments and certain life saving surgical interventions.

 All of our paramedics hold degrees in paramedic science, are registered with the Health and Care Professions Council and currently employed full time within the NHS in a frontline capacity.
 Many have additional skills or specialisms that we can drawn upon when required such as swift water rescue or close protection.

 Advanced Care Practitioner

-Advanced Care Practitioners or ACPs are NMC registered Nurses or HCPC Registered Paramedics that have completed an MSc in Patient Assessment and Clinical Skills along with an Independent Non-Medical Prescribers Course.
-These Paramedics/Nurses are highly experienced autonomous practitioners that currently work within the NHS alongside their Doctor colleagues within an Accident and Emergency Department or Urgent Care Centre seeing a wide range of patients and managing their care from initial assessment through to treatment and discharge.
+Advanced care practitioners or ACPs are NMC registered nurses or HCPC registered paramedics that have completed an MSc in Advanced Clinical Practice along with an Independent Non-Medical Prescribers course.
+These paramedics/nurses are highly experienced autonomous practitioners that currently work within the NHS alongside their doctor colleagues within an accident and emergency department or urgent treatment centre, seeing a wide range of patients and managing their care from initial assessment through to treatment and discharge.

 Emergency Care Assistant

 Emergency care assistants are the lowest grade of staff we will deploy.
 All our emergency care assistants are advanced first aiders trained to work when needed as part of an ambulance crew assisting paramedics or technicians with the assessment and treatment of patients.
 Emergency care assistants can also be deployed on lower risk events as solo first aiders or first responders such as part of a cycle response team to provide assistance until paramedic back up arrives.
 All of our ECAs currently work within the NHS are part of a frontline emergency ambulance crew.